General Questions

 If I am selected for the Arch Grants program, what will I need to agree to?

-Arch Grants recipients have five obligations they must agree to in order to receive the grant:
+Arch Grants Companies must meet the following requirements to receive the grant:

-- Locate or relocate the business with significant operations or headquarters in the City of St. Louis for at least one year.
+- Headquarter the business or establish significant operations in St. Louis for at least one year

-- Commit at least 51% of full-time founding team or one full-time founder and 51% of full-time staff to St. Louis for the yearlong program.
+- 51% of the full-time founding team or one full-time founder and 51% of full-time staff must have an operational presence in St. Louis for one year

-Arch Grants has funded 173 companies since our first Competition in 2012.
-Of these companies, 145 are still in operation, with about 90% of those choosing to maintain operations in St. Louis.
-Of the companies that are no longer in business, several of those founders went on to start their second companies in St. Louis.
-Collectively, Arch Grant Founders have created over 2,056 jobs in Missouri, generated over $400 million in revenue, and attracted over $307 million in follow-on capital.
+Arch Grants has funded 270+ companies since our first Competition in 2012.
+Of these companies, more than 200 are still active, with 84% of those choosing to maintain operations in St. Louis.
+Arch Grants supports our portfolio companies with mentorship, help in securing follow-on capital, assistance hiring key talent, and access to our robust network of connections in the St. Louis business community.
+In addition, established companies within the Arch Grants portfolio are readily available to newer startups for peer-to-peer learning and connections.
+While our companies have a high success rate, Founders of several Arch Grants companies that are no longer in operation have gone on to start their second company in St. Louis.
+Collectively, Arch Grants Companies have created more than 3,900 jobs in Missouri, generated more than $1 billion in revenue, and attracted more than $765 million in follow-on capital.

 Our mission is to advance economic development in the St. Louis region by attracting and retaining innovative entrepreneurs.
-Our model is an aggressive effort to inspire the next generation of employers, civic leaders and philanthropists in St. Louis.
+Our model is an aggressive effort to inspire the next generation of employers, civic leaders, and philanthropists in St. Louis.
+Our return on investment is the creation of jobs and revenue generated by Arch Grants companies that contribute significantly to our region’s economic development.

 How is Arch Grants funded?

-Arch Grants is largely funded through the generous support of the St. Louis community – numerous individuals, corporations and foundations make up a significant portion of Arch Grants’ annual budget.
-In addition, Arch Grants also receives funding through the Missouri Technology Corporation as well as the Federal Economic Development Administration i6 program.
+Arch Grants is largely funded through the generous support of the St. Louis community – numerous individuals, corporations, and foundations make up a significant portion of Arch Grants’ annual budget.
+In addition, Arch Grants also receives funding through Missouri Technology Corporation and other state and federal programs.

 Competition and Format